 Step 2 – Original Note

 The second section is for recording the terms of the original loan agreement.
-Here, the lender will need to enter the date (mm/dd/yyyy) the parties signed the original loan agreement, the amount ($) of money that was borrowed (write word-for-word as well as numerically), and the original maturity date (due date) of the loan.
+Here the lender will need to enter the date (mm/dd/yyyy) the parties signed the original loan agreement, the amount ($) of money that was borrowed (write it out word-for-word as well as numerically), and the original maturity date (due date) of the loan.

 Step 3 – Extension

-Enter the date (mm/dd/yyyy) that the loan will now be due.
-For example, if borrower will be “skipping” the next two (2) payments, and they make monthly payments, add two (2) months to the original maturity date entered in Step 2 and enter the result here.
+Enter the new due date (mm/dd/yyyy) of the loan.
+For example, if the borrower will be “skipping” the next two (2) payments, and they make monthly payments, add two (2) months to the original maturity date entered in Step 2 and enter the result here.

 Step 4 – Additional Terms

 If the parties will be making any other changes to the original loan agreement, check the second box and list the changes in the box provided.
 If no other changes will be made, check the first box.